May 24-26, 2022

 The long-term objective is to provide an evolving, integrative model for learning and practicing virtual and field-based wilderness and wild & scenic rivers stewardship-related skills which address training needs and networking interests with experienced subject matter experts.

-In 2021, the USDA Forest Service, Southern Appalachian Wilderness Stewards, Bob Marshall Wilderness Foundation, River Management Society, Selway Bitterroot-Frank Church Foundation, and the Society for Wilderness Stewardship hosted a week-long virtual training for wilderness stewards from across the country and internationally.
+In 2021, the federal land management agencies, Southern Appalachian Wilderness Stewards, Bob Marshall Wilderness Foundation, River Management Society, Selway Bitterroot-Frank Church Foundation, and the Society for Wilderness Stewardship hosted a week-long virtual training for wilderness stewards from across the country and internationally.

 The Core Team’s efforts were recognized with a 2021 USDA Forest Service Chief’s Honor Award under the “Apply Knowledge Globally” category.